jsullivan/CSS3-Horizontal-combo-chart/README.markdown

-A simple horizontal combo chart, serving the same purpose as a pie chart, except it's fluid, rectangular, and has a better reputation.
+A simple horizontal combo chart, serving the same purpose as a pie chart, except it's fluid, rectangular, and isn't as gimmicky as a pie chart.
 To use, paste this into your html:

 	<div class="horizontal-combo-container">
 		<div class="horizontal-combo-mortice">